Background pattern

 Tel: +44 (0) 1707 366000

-Other sources of information
+Other Sources of Information

-The detailed information on this medicinal product is available on the website of the European Medicines Agency:http://www.ema.europa.eu
+Detailed information on this medicine is available on the European Medicines Agency website: http://www.ema.europa.eu

 --------------------------------------------------------------------------------------------------------------------------

-This information is intended for healthcare professionals:
+This information is intended only for healthcare professionals:

 Tecentriq injectable solution is for single use only and should only be prepared by a healthcare professional.

-No incompatibilities have been observed between Tecentriq and polypropylene (PP), polycarbonate, stainless steel (SS), chlorinated polyvinyl chloride (PVC), and polyurethane (PU).
+No incompatibilities have been observed between Tecentriq and polypropylene (PP), polycarbonate, stainless steel (SS), polyvinyl chloride (PVC), and polyurethane (PU).

-Preparation of the syringe
+Preparation of the Syringe

 • Remove the vial from the refrigerator and let the solution reach room temperature.

-Conservation of the syringe
+Storage of the Syringe

 • If the syringe has been stored in a refrigerator, it should be allowed to reach room temperature before administration.

-Administration
+Method of Administration

 The Tecentriq SC formulation cannot be used for intravenous administration and should only be used as a subcutaneous injection.

-The unused medicinal product and all materials that have been in contact with it will be disposed of in accordance with local regulations.
+The disposal of unused medicine and all materials that have come into contact with it will be carried out in accordance with local regulations.

 Prescription required